 Performance may vary.

 Just because two ETFs track the same sector does not mean they will have the same performance.
 That goes for both the short term and the long term.
 This may come as a surprise to many investors.
 For instance, two ETFs that track the financial sector may not perform the same way.

 ETFs have moved from being simple and elegant tools used to passively track an index into the world of active management.
 I saw a slew of new offerings that allow investors to buy actively-managed ETFs.
-That’s OK, so long as investors understand that they are investing in something that is no longer passive.
+That’s OK, so long as these ETF investors understand that they are investing in something that is no longer passive.